-The edges $X$, \ldots, $N$ are pointing in the same direction so the previous equality becomes an equality with $F$ in place of $f$ (use Lemma~\ref{argument}).
-A simple trigonometric identity then leads to the claim. \end{proof}
+The edges $X, \ldots, N$ are pointing in the same direction so the previous equality becomes an equality with $F$ in place of $f$ (use Lemma~\ref{argument}).
+A simple trigonometric identity then leads to the claim. \end{pf}

 Define the Markov process with generator $\Delta_\alpha$, which one can see either as a branching process or as the random walk of a massive particle.
-We choose the latter interpretation and write this process $(X_n,m_n)$ where $X_n$ is a random walk with jump probabilities defined in terms of $\Delta_\alpha$ --- the proportionality between jump probabilities is the same as the proportionality between coefficients --- and $m_n$ is the mass associated to this random walk.
+We choose the latter interpretation and write this process $(X_n,m_n)$ where $X_n$ is a random walk with jump probabilities defined in terms of $\Delta_\alpha$---the proportionality between jump probabilities is the same as the proportionality between coefficients---and $m_n$ is the mass associated to this random walk.
 The law of the random walk starting at $x$ is denoted $\mathbb{P}^x$.
-Note that the mass of the walk decays by a factor $\cos 2\alpha$ at each step.
+Note that the mass of the walk decays by a factor $\cos2\alpha$ at each step.

 Denote by $\tau$ the hitting time of $0$.
-The last lemma translates into the following formula for any $a$ and any $t$,
+The last lemma translates into the following formula for any $a$ and any $t$:

-The sequence $(F(X_t) m_t)_{t \leq \tau}$ is obviously uniformly integrable, so that (\ref{time_t}) can be improved to
+The sequence $(F(X_t) m_t)_{t \leq\tau}$ is obviously uniformly integrable, so that (\ref{timet}) can be improved to